zephyrproject-rtos/zephyr/boards/x86/arduino_101/doc/board.rst

 ---------------------------

 We recommend using the ``dfu-util`` tool to flash the Arduino 101 board for typical development work.
-JTAG is intended for for advanced development and debugging.
+JTAG is intended for advanced development and debugging.

-* Connect the ARM Micro JTAG Connector to the FlySwatter2.
+* Connect the ARM Micro JTAG Connector to the Flyswatter2.

-* Locate the micro JTAG connector on the Arduino 101 board.
+* Locate the micro JTAG header on the Arduino 101 board.
 It is adjacent to the SCL and SDA pins in the Arduino headers, highlighted as the red square in the figure below.